-Hammer’s existing site had been run on top of a proprietary, custom content management system created by large L.A. digital agency.
+Hammer’s existing site had been run on top of a proprietary, custom content management system created by a large L.A. digital agency.
 Their site had been running on this platform for close to fifteen years, and making simple changes to the site had become, for all practical purposes, impossible.
 The design was outdated, and the agency was no longer responsive.
 Moreover, they had amassed over five thousand pages of content and as much video, audio, and visual media over the past decade.
 Always up for a challenge, Cast Iron dove into their legacy CMS and built out content migration mechanisms that exported existing content into the new CMS.
 In the end, relatively little manual work was required to translate the content into the new design.
 Users of the site can browse fifteen years worth of content on any device.

 Faceted Search with Solr

 Effective search is extremely important on a site of this size.
 We utilized Solr/Lucene to index all of the content on the site.
 Search results are faceted, which allows users to see what type of content is being returned in the results.
 Our development team wrote custom indexers that include image, audio, and video content from the site’s file abstraction layer.
 This means that users of the site can also search the museum’s external content, such as it’s Vimeo channels, in one place on the Hammer website.

 More to Come